 You can edit the settings of each brush independent of one another.
 Tap the brush you want to edit.
 When selected, a blue line will appear beside it.
 Any edits you make apply only to the selected brush.

 Change the look of your Dual Brush by adjusting how the brushes blend together.

 Changing the Combine Mode of your Dual Brush can result in interesting visual mixes.
 This is similar to the way changing a layer Blend Mode changes how two layers mix together.

 Tap your Dual Brush to enter the Brush Studio.
 At the top left of the Brush Studio, you’ll see a preview of the two brushes that form your Dual Brush.
 Tap on either one to expand the panel and reveal the Combine Mode option.

 By default, the Combine Mode is set to Normal.
 Tap it to bring up the full list of Combine Modes.

-Tap on any Combine Mode to see the results update live in the Drawing Pad, or explore the Blend Modes section for more information.
+Tap on any Combine Mode to see the results update live in the Drawing Pad.
+Or you can explore the Blend Modes section for more information.

 Revert your Dual Brush back to two separate brushes.

-The Dual Brush will separate back out into its two component brushes.
+The Dual Brush will separate back out into its two separate component brushes.